 My First Month in Lingerie College: Adventures in the Machine Room

 So it seems that I’ve officially been a Contour Fashion student for over a month now – how time flies!
 The past few weeks have been almost a complete overload of information and yet this is only the tip of the iceberg.
-I thought that I knew a fair amount about lingerie before starting the course but I seem to be realising that I knew next to nothing at all…
+I thought I knew a fair amount about lingerie before starting the course, but I seem to be realising I knew next to nothing at all….

 The second piece of equipment to make my acquaintance was the overlocker (also known as a serger in the US).
 This is the machine that’s responsible for fabric edges, especially in stretch fabrics such as jersey.
 I am particularly wary of it knowing that it has a blade that cuts the fabric whilst you sew…

-And then the final machines that I hadn’t even known existed: the bone caser/taping machine.
+And then the final machines, which I hadn’t even known existed: the bone caser/taping machine.
 These have made construction so much easier than I expected.
 They have twin needles and cover seams with either tape or bone casing – a complete must in the world of underthings!

 Now I’m learning to make everything to a certain size (the industry standard 34B) so that everything can be adapted to create other sizes.
-A big change to simply pinning things to my own body so that they fit!
-So without further ado, here are the first three pieces that I’ve learned to make…
+A big change to simply pinning things to my own body so they fit!
+So without further ado, here are the first three pieces I’ve learned to make….

-So there’s the first month of my life as a lingerie student… Although it might not exactly be fascinating for the average lingerie addict, I’m hoping that once we get started on proper projects I’ll be able to give you a much more exciting insight into this degree!
+So there’s the first month of my life as a lingerie student.
+Although it might not exactly be fascinating for the average lingerie addict, I’m hoping once we get started on proper projects I’ll be able to give you a much more exciting insight into this degree!